paulinajyl/portfolio/README.md

 <li>Dark mode toggle</li>

 # Demo
-This link shows a quick demonstration of the webpage: https://youtu.be/LP2Z2SsOgUw
+This link shows a quick demonstration of the webpage: <br>
+https://youtu.be/LP2Z2SsOgUw

 # Note